vectordotdev/timber-io/_docs/app/tutorials/trace-a-request.md

 title: Trace a Request
 ---

 Because Timber add's _normalized_ context with our libraries, you can quickly trace requests using their request ID.

-Example query: `http.request_id:abcd1234`
+## Steps

+1. Execute the query: `http.request_id:my-request-id`
+2. Or, click the request ID tag on the log line itself.

+## Interface example

 ![Trace a request](/assets/img/docs/trace-a-request.gif)